XingfanVincentLin/local-privacy-ai-assistant/README.md

 A privacy-preserving personal AI assistant that runs entirely on local hardware.
-A client-server RAG (Retrieval-Augmented Generation) system for querying smart home data and personal files using natural language — without any cloud dependency.
+A client-server RAG (Retrieval-Augmented Generation) system for querying smart home data and personal files using natural language, without any cloud dependency.

 > Academic project for IU Internationale Hochschule, Course DLMCSPCSP01 (Project: